Contains the active ingredient imiquimod

 One sachet contains enough cream to cover a treatment area of 20 square centimetres (approximately 3 square inches).

-- Before applying the cream, wash the treatment area with mild soap and water and allow the area to dry thoroughly.
+- Before applying the cream, wash your hands and the treatment area with mild soap and water and allow the area to dry thoroughly.

-- Apply a thin layer of cream onto the treatment area and rub it gently into the skin until it is no longer visible.
+- Open a sachet of imiquimod cream and squeeze some cream onto your fingertip.
+Apply a thin layer of cream onto the treatment area and rub it gently into the skin until it is no longer visible.

 Sufficient cream should be applied to cover the treatment area.